 The same furnace that liquefies gold hardens clay.

-Note the contrast with God’s “eternal glory.”
+Note the contrast with God’s “eternal glory” with the words “a while.”
 Our suffering is only for a little “while,” but our life with God is eternal.
-The principle is to keep the eternal perspective in view when you enter suffering.
+The principle is to keep the eternal perspective in view when you suffer.

 Suffering is only for a “while.”
 It is not interminable.
-Eternal perspective is important when we enter a trial.
+Eternal perspective is essential when a Christian enters a trial.
 Sometimes it feels like our problems continue without cessation.
 However, God measures our suffering with eternal precision.
-He places boundaries and limits to the suffering we must face.
-In His sovereignty, He understands what each of us needs to grow spiritually.
+He places boundaries and limits on the suffering we must face.
+In His sovereignty, He understands what we need to grow spiritually.

 “Therefore we do not lose heart.
 Even though our outward man is perishing, yet the inward man is being renewed day by day.
 For our light affliction, which is but for a moment, is working for us a far more exceeding and eternal weight of glory, while we do not look at the things which are seen, but at the things which are not seen.
 For the things which are seen are temporary, but the things which are not seen are eternal” (2 Corinthians 4:16-18).

 No Christian is exempt from suffering.
-No Christian is immune to disease.
+No believer is immune to disease.
 The Christian grows by suffering.
-God brings suffering into our lives to draw us closer to Himself.
+God brings suffering into our lives to draw us closer to himself.
 When we keep this in view, we orient to God’s eternal perspective on suffering.

 “For I consider that the sufferings of this present time are not worthy to be compared with the glory which shall be revealed in us” (Romans 8:18).

 There is a great deal of suffering that God’s people go through that no one knows anything about.
-There are mental anguishes, domestic problems, and parenting problems they just cannot share with just anyone.
+There are mental anguishes, domestic problems, and parenting problems that they do not share with just anyone.

-Few people may know the burden someone near you may carry.
-That is where you come in.
-You can assume someone is having trouble.
-You can then give him an encouraging word.
-The African-American spiritual goes like this, “No one knows the trouble I’ve seen,” that is, no one but Jesus.
+Few people may know the burden someone near them may carry.
+That is where the compassionate believer comes in.
+We can then give them an encouraging word.
+The African-American spiritual says: “No one knows the trouble I’ve seen, no one but Jesus.”
 It is wonderful to know that He understands our problems.
 However, it is also nice to know a Christian cares as well.